 Students achieving a grade point of 3.0 to 3.66 will be recognized as accomplishing the "B" honor roll.
 Students achieving a grade point average of 3.67 to 4.0 will be recognized as accomplishing the "A" honor roll.
-The grade point average is based on the grade received in all classes taken.
+The grade point average is based on the grade received in all classes taken at the end of the quarter.

-C. RETENTION
+c.
+RETENTION